-The aims of this course is to give you in-depth understanding of the economics as regards
+The aim of this course is aimed to understanding of economics as regards

-- Fundamental concept and calculation of probability distribution - To familiarize students with the knowledge of hypotheses testing - To stimulate student's knowledge on sampling theory - To make the students to understand the statistical calculation of t test, f test and chi-square analysis. - To expose the students to analysis of simple linear regression analysis

-- To ensure that the students know how to apply simple linear regression to economics situations. - To explain to the students on how to interpret simple linear regression analysis result.
+- Fundamental concept and calculation of probability distribution - To familiarize students with the knowledge of hypotheses testing - To stimulate student's knowledge on sampling theory - To make the students understand the statistical calculation of t test, f test and chi-square analysis. - To expose the students to analysis of simple linear regression analysis - To ensure that the students know how to apply simple linear regression to economics situations. - To explain to the students on how to interpret simple linear regression analysis result.